mhollander/Expungement-Generator/README.md

 Follow these steps on your local machine (you need docker and docker-compose installed.)

+1. Clone the EG repository, and `cd` into the root of the repository.

-1. Install php composer.
+2. Install php composer.
 You can run `curl -sS https://getcomposer.org/installer | php -- --install-dir ~/.local/bin/ --filename=composer` to install it to your local user account.

-2. Set up the config.php file with `cp docker-config.php Expungement-Generator/config.php`
+3. Set up the config.php file with `cp docker-config.php Expungement-Generator/config.php`

-3. Run the composer to install the EG's dependencies inside the mounted Expungement-Generator directory.
+4. Run the composer to install the EG's dependencies inside the mounted Expungement-Generator directory.

-4. Copy the php template processor into the PhpWord vendor directory:
+5. Copy the php template processor into the PhpWord vendor directory:
     `cp TemplateProcessor.php vendor/phpoffice/phpword/src/PhpWord/`

-5. Start the docker container with `docker-compose -f local-dev-compose.yml up`.
+6. Start the docker container with `docker-compose -f local-dev-compose.yml up`.
     This file starts a database and a frontend container.
 But the frontend container that it uses mounts your local Expungment-Generator directory (sub-directory in this repository).
 SO changes you make on your host computer will be reflected in the running container.

 ## Motivation